Modernizing Manila's Water Supply

 “We detect how is the rock ahead, to adjust the parameters of the excavation in order to suit the type of rock that is going to excavate for that day,” Salvatore Lavalle says.

-In a constant cycle, an empty train goes inside the tunnel carrying construction materials.
+In a constant cycle, an empty train went inside the tunnel carrying construction materials.

-The train then comes out of the tunnel with the gravel, which is recycled to build roads.
+The train came out of the tunnel with the gravel, which was recycled to build roads.

 Funded by the Asian Development Bank, the work will guarantee water supply to Metro Manila for years to come.